 Outcomes and outputs are the basis for government performance management.

-Modern government budget preparation look at budget assumptions as cost drivers.
-A cost driver is an expected cost for a unit of something.
-A litre of petrol.
-A laptop computer.
-One hour of labour in road construction.
-These cost drivers can be packaged together to form an assumption for things like the cost of a training session (travel, lodging, per diem, course) or the creation of 1 KM of highway.
+Modern government budget preparation looks at budget assumptions as cost drivers.
+A cost driver is an expected cost for a unit of something, for example, a litre of petrol.
+These cost drivers can be packaged together to form an assumption for things like the cost of a training session (travel, lodging, per diem, course) or the creation of 1 km of highway.
 Managers can see the predicted output of budgets.
 This improves decisions and makes the budget credible.

 Procurement and Outputs